SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

             text: support@mblgtacc.org
           -
             type: text
             text: '.
-This year, we are offering a virtual track for those unable to attend in-person.
+This year, we are offering a dedicated virtual track for a digital-first audience, and this is a great option for those unable to attend in-person.
 So, if you are not able to attend due to COVID-19, we can reduce your registration cost to the virtual rate if you would like to participate in the online programming or we can provide a full refund if you are not able to attend either in-person or online.'
       -
         type: heading
         attrs: